New York City-based EisnerAmper LLP has 1,300 employees who work

 Legal Aid Society and is a member of the AICPA Council.
 Other

-senior Eisner employees are equally as visible-a few were recently
+senior Eisner employees are equally as visible-a few have been

 quoted in publications such as Bloomberg,

-Others regularly appear on CNN, CNBC and Fox Business News.
+appeared on CNN, CNBC, and Fox Business News.

 EisnerAmper's industry groups include public companies;